Introduction to prop making for film, TV, theatre and display

 Are there any other costs?
 Is there anything I need to bring?

-Please bring a sketchbook, pencils and a pen to sketch and make notes.
-A camera is also useful to photograph your work.
+Please bring a sketchbook, pencils, and a pen for sketching and note-taking.
+A camera or smartphone is also useful for documenting your work in progress.

-Health and Safety Personal Protective Equipment (PPE), such as facemasks for use when working with materials that may release airborne particles, will be provided and must be worn as required.
+Health and Safety Personal Protective Equipment (PPE) will be provided and must be worn where required.
+This includes items such as facemasks when working with materials that may release airborne particles.

 When I've finished, what course can I do next?